PeptideAtlas Overview

 through web pages

-(see Browse Database).
+(see Browse Peptides).
 The peptides are assigned a unique identity of the form

 PAp[8-digit number], such as PAp0000001 in our database, but can also